MaVdbussche/nozc/docs/Documentation.md

 - **Kinded** : `x` is neither free, nor determined, nor future.

 # **NewOz**'s Standard Library
-//TODO generate it using https://delight-im.github.io/Javadoc-to-Markdown/, from the Javadoc of BuiltIns class Every function or procedure built into the language is described on [this page](./Library.md), with a signature as follows :
+//TODO generate it using https://delight-im.github.io/Javadoc-to-Markdown/, from the Javadoc of BuiltIns class\
+Every function or procedure built into the language is described on [this page](./Library.md), with a signature as follows :
 ```
-map(+xs, +p, ?ys)
+name(+xs, +p, ?ys)
 ```
 This signature specifies the number of arguments, their type, and their mode.
 - **Types** : the type of an argument is indicated by its name, using the abbreviations in the following table :